-One of the fun exercises for compound words that you light like is to make a starburst with the first word in the middle.
+One of the fun exercises for compound words that you might like is to make a starburst with the first word in the middle.
 Then put the compound words in a circle around that first word.
 Use colored paper to make it more fun.

 - day - daybreak daydream daylight daytime

 - wash - washboard washcloth washout washroom washtub